 A business credit card is great for a lot of corporations, small and large.
 Aside from the general convenience that credit cards offer, they offer many benefits.

 Quick and easy application process – getting approved for a credit card can sometimes be done in minutes.
 An owner can have their new card in their hands in two short weeks.
-Time is a valuable commodity to any business.
+Time is a valuable commodity for any business.

 Easy to qualify – it’s almost impossible not to find a company that will offer you a credit card.
 Most times it is easier to qualify for a company credit card than to qualify for a traditional business loan.
 This can help owners that have a less than perfect credit score.